khaledmorshed/to_do/join_party.md

 Access and Review: View information held about you within the App.

-Correction: Request updates or corrections to your profile information.

-Deletion: Request deletion of your account and associated data (subject to legal or business requirements).

-Privacy Settings: Control visibility of your profile and information.
+Deletion: There is no individual profile.
+So deletion process does not need.

+Privacy Settings: There is no individual profile..

 Location Data: Enable or disable location tracking through device settings.